NeuroCognitiveImagingLab/NCIL-website/neuroimaging/index.md

 A number of remarkable tools exist to measure and localize the activity of the brain non-invasively.
 These tools form the primary basis of the field of cognitive neuroscience, which is dedicated to understanding the relationships between cognition and brain activity.
 NCIL lab director Aaron Newman has published a book that provides and overview of these techniques, [*Research Methods for Cognitive Neuroscience*](https://us.sagepub.com/en-us/nam/research-methods-for-cognitive-neuroscience/book242924), as well as the Dalhousie University course NESC/PSYO 3137.
 On this page we provide a bit more information on the two techniques we use most in NCIL, and which lab members are most likely to gain experience with.

 ## Electroencephalography (EEG)
 EEG is a technique used for recording ‘brain waves’, or more technically the electrical activity produced by the brain.
 EEG achieves this by using electrodes that are placed on the scalp, and recording the summed electrical signals the brain produces to operate.
-NCIL has two state-of-the-art EEG systems available for research use, each with up to 64 electrodes.
-The majority of projects in NCIL use EEG, and this is what most trainees get access to.
+NCIL has two state-of-the-art 64 channel EEG systems available for research use.
+Most of our research projects use EEG, and this is what most trainees start with.
 Our lab manager, Dr. Cindy Hamon-Hill, runs EEG training sessions at the start of every term to help onboard new lab members.

 {% capture text %}
-While EEG is very good at answering questions about when in time a cognitive process occurs, and how that process is affected by different experimental manipulations, it is not good at localizing where in the brain activity occurs.
-Typically many brain regions are active at one time, and the inside of the head is an excellent conductor of these electrical signals.
-Thus the signals we record with electrodes on the outside of the scalp tend to be largest where the signals happen to add up, which is not necessarily directly over the part of the brain that is generating the signal.
-In cognitive neuroscience research, most people use EEG in two ways: **event-related potentials (ERPs)**, and **frequency-domain analyses**.
+While EEG is very good at answering questions about *when* in time a cognitive process occurs, and how that process is affected by different experimental manipulations, it is not good at localizing *where* in the brain activity occurs.
+This is because electrical signals conduct through the head in every direction.
+So, when different brain areas are active at the same time, their signals all combine when they reach the electrodes on the scalp.
 {% endcapture %}
 {%
   include feature.html